Doing peer conferences right

 Closing sessions

-After these sessions are over, at 2:40pm we’ll end with two facilitated closing sessions, a personal introspective and a group spective.
+At 2:40 pm we’ll end with two facilitated closing sessions, a personal introspective and a group spective.

 The personal introspective will give you a structured opportunity to think about what you have experienced at the conference, how your experiences may impact your life in the future, and what changes you may want to make as a result.
 After reflection, you’ll then have an opportunity to share your answers in small groups.